tableau/webdataconnector/docs/wdc_faq.md

 ```

 The `log.txt` file contains information for the interactive phase of your connector.
 The `tabprotosrv.txt` file contains
 logs for the data gathering phase.
+The Tableau Log Viewer is an open source tool that makes it easier to read Tableau logs: [https://github.com/tableau/tableau-log-viewer](https://github.com/tableau/tableau-log-viewer).

 ### Why aren't my connector methods being called?